Generic Name: mupirocin calcium

 Indications and Usage for Mupirocin Cream

-Mupirocin Cream USP, 2 % is indicated for the treatment of secondarily infected traumatic skin lesions (up to 10 cm in length or 100 cm2 in area) due to susceptible strains of S. aureus and S. pyogenes.
+Mupirocin Calcium Cream, 2% is indicated for the treatment of secondarily infected traumatic skin lesions (up to 10 cm in length or 100 cm2 in area) due to susceptible strains of S. aureus and S. pyogenes.

-Mupirocin Cream is contraindicated in patients with known hypersensitivity to any of the constituents of the product.
+Mupirocin Calcium Cream, 2% is contraindicated in patients with known hypersensitivity to any of the constituents of the product.

-In the event of a sensitization or severe local irritation from Mupirocin Cream, usage should be discontinued, and appropriate alternative therapy for the infection instituted.
+In the event of a sensitization or severe local irritation from Mupirocin Calcium Cream, 2%, usage should be discontinued, and appropriate alternative therapy for the infection instituted.

-Mupirocin Cream is not formulated for use on mucosal surfaces.
+Mupirocin Calcium Cream, 2% is not formulated for use on mucosal surfaces.

-- Use this medication only as directed by your healthcare provider.
+- Use this medication only as directed by the healthcare provider.
 It is for external use only.
 Avoid contact with the eyes.
+If Mupirocin Calcium Cream, 2% gets in or near the eyes, rinse thoroughly with water.

 - The treated area may be covered by gauze dressing if desired.

-- Report to your healthcare provider any signs of local adverse reactions.
-The medication should be stopped and your healthcare provider contacted if irritation, severe itching, or rash occurs.
+- Report to the healthcare provider any signs of local adverse reactions.
+The medication should be stopped and the healthcare provider contacted if irritation, severe itching, or rash occurs.

-- If no improvement is seen in 3 to 5 days, contact your healthcare provider.
+- If no improvement is seen in 3 to 5 days, contact the healthcare provider.

 The effect of the concurrent application of topical mupirocin calcium cream and other topical products has not been studied.